Dates: 2 – 9 August 2020

 Focus on the strategy and tactics you decide with your coach and you should get a great result!

 Departure day.
-After a leisurely breakfast and a last look around Verbier it will be time to leace for the airport.
+After a leisurely breakfast and a last look around Verbier it will be time to leave for the airport.

 The Hôtel des Vignes is the only 4* hotel on the valley floor, and ideally placed for the week, in the middle of the Tour des Stations.
 Not surprisingly, professional teams stay there during the Tour de Romandie, so they are well used to cyclists!
-We will stay here throughout the week, except for Saturday night (after the GranFondo) when we will stay in Verbier.
+We will stay here for the first three days, moving to Verbier on Wednesday.

 There are beautiful views on all sides, with vineyards to the north, the two châteaux of Sion to the west and mountain views to the south and east.
 The gardens and terrace afford a wonderfully calm place to relax after a hard ride.